aregsar/aregsarblog/blog/2019/how-to-setup-a-custom-domain-for-your-github-pages-blog-in-five-minutes/index.md

 At this point the Enforce HTTPS checkbox was automatically checked for me.
 If that is not the case for you, click the Enforce HTTPS checkbox if it is not checked to publish to https URL.

-After checking the Https checkbox the, published URL endpoint  at the top of the github pages section changed to the message:
+After checking the Https checkbox the, published URL endpoint message at the top of the github pages section changed to the message:

 `Your site is ready to be published at https://aregsar.com/`

-A few momemnts later when the site was re-published because of the settings change, the message changed to:
+A few moments later when the site was re-published because of the settings change, the message changed to:

 `Your site is published at https://aregsar.com/`

 This can be seen after refreshing the repository settings page.

+After this final step I was able to navigate to `aregsar.com` or `www.aregsar.com` and see my blog home page.

 ## Conclusion